7 Plywood Alternatives That are Sturdier, More Resistant, & Cheaper

 Its physical properties ensure that it doesn't absorb moisture, and ergo, is not prone to water damage.
 Because of this, it’s also easier to apply adhesives to polyurethane boards.

 A feature polyurethane board does share with plywood is how lightweight it is.
 And, if you can fork over a little extra for a fiberglass reinforced polyurethane board, you can expect higher durability.
-In fact, reinforced polyurethane is great for structural and semi-structural applications.
+In fact, reinforced polyurethane with the right types of fiberglass is great for structural and semi-structural applications.

 The only drawback of polyurethane would be its aesthetics, which doesn't really compare with that of the characteristic wood grain finish of plywood, though these composite boards can have a decorative layer added to them, as seen in these decking alternatives.